JUDITH HAMANN

 Currently their work is focused on an examination of expressions and manifestations of 'shaking’ in solo performance practice, a collection of new works for cello and humming, and ongoing research surrounding ‘collapse’ and the ‘de-mastering’ of instrumental practice.

-Judith has performed widely with festivals including Tectonics (Glasgow, Adelaide, Tel Aviv, Athens), UnSound (NYC), Musikprotokoll (Graz), Sonic Acts (Amsterdam),Maerzmusik (Berlin), The Los Angeles Philharmonic Fluxus Festival (LA), Tokyo Experimental Festival (Tokyo), AURAL (Mexico City), SiDance Festival (Seoul), ZhDK Alvin Lucier 85th Birthday Festival (Zurich), No Idea Festival (Austin), Earshot Jazz Festival (Seattle), Ojai Festival (Ojai), The Now Now (Sydney), Bendigo International Festival of Exploratory Music (Bendigo),Adelaide International Arts Festival (Adelaide), Supersense (Melbourne), and Liquid Architecture (AU).
+Judith has performed widely with festivals including Tectonics (Glasgow, Athens), UnSound (NYC), Musikprotokoll (Graz), Sonic Acts (Amsterdam), Maerzmusik (Berlin), CTM (Berlin), The Venice Biennale of Music, The Los Angeles Philharmonic Fluxus Festival (LA), Tokyo Experimental Festival, AURAL (Mexico City), SiDance Festival (Seoul), ZhDK Alvin Lucier 85th Birthday Festival (Zurich), Counterflows (Glasgow), No Idea Festival (Austin), Earshot Jazz Festival (Seattle), Berlin Jazz Festival, Ojai Festival (Ojai), The Now Now (Sydney), Adelaide International Arts Festival (Adelaide), Supersense (Melbourne), and Liquid Architecture (AU).
 Other performance highlights include improvised or repertoire presentations at Cafe Oto (London), Dia Art Foundation (NYC), Steim Institute (Amsterdam), Logos Foundation (Ghent), LaSalle University (Singapore), SuperDeluxe (Tokyo), O’ Gallery (Milan) and Tempo Reale (Florence).

 Judith is a champion of new and rarely performed music, immersive approaches to sound, and engages with a range of interdisciplinary and experimental projects including collaborative work with visual artists Keith Deverell, Sabina Maselli, and film makers Joshua Bonnetta and Benedetta De Alessi.
 They have also presented installation work in Melbourne, San Diego, the Noosa Hinterlands, and at the Venice Biennale of Architecture.
-Judith has been an artist in residence at Tokyo Wondersite Aoyama, HIAP (Suomenlinna), Q-02 (Brussels), Kunstmeile Krems Betriebs GmbH (Krems), Cité Internationale des Arts (Paris), and Syros Sounding Paths Residency (Syros).
+Judith has been an artist in residence at Tokyo Wondersite Aoyama, HIAP (Suomenlinna), Akademie Schloss Solitude (Stuttgart), Kunstmeile Krems Betriebs GmbH (Krems), Cité Internationale des Arts (Paris), and Syros Sounding Paths Residency (Syros).
 They are also a regular member of the APRA award winning regional music program (2016 tour) and Sonus Ensemble through TURA New Music Australia, working in community in the Kimberley region of Australia.

 Judith holds a Doctor of Musical Arts from UC San Diego, majoring in contemporary cello performance.